moogway82/JamSoftElectronULA/README.md

 ### On Linux:

-There is a pre-build binary configuration file in the 'Software' folder [JamSoftElectronULA_config_medium.bin](Software/JamSoftElectronULA_config_medium.bin), but the iceprog tool will still be required to program it to the configuation ROM using the Makefile.
+There is a pre-build binary configuration file in the 'Software' folder [JamSoftElectronULA_config_medium.bin](Software/JamSoftElectronULA_config_medium.bin), but the iceprog tool (from [YoSysHQ OSS-CAD-Suite-build project](https://github.com/YosysHQ/oss-cad-suite-build)) will still be required to program it to the configuation ROM using the Makefile.

 Programming the firmware can be done using a [cheap FT232H board](https://www.aliexpress.com/item/32817060303.html) or FT2232H boards.
 A Raspberry Pi can also be used, see below.
 With the JamSoftElectronULA board out of the Electron socket, connect the programming pins as shown: